jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But none of this means you Stargazer have to re-invent society.
 We aren't throwing away any philosophy you, or anyone else, may believe in.
 Old philosophies, Protestant/Catholic, Right/Left among them, will always teach us lessons, help us do our jobs better, and enlighten our personal opinions.
 The ideals and openness of Progressivism helps bring new peoples into Western culture, while giving a helping hand to those already inside.
 The practicality and steady hand of Conservatives helps insure our society keeps working and doesn't derail from too much idealism.
 Moreover, each side has immense undestanding of complex fields like monetary policy, farm regulation, labor relations, and more.
 This single book can't replace all that knowledge.
 It would be laughable to suggest it could.

-But no one should let the rulebooks of old philosophies determine right and wrong when up against a person's right to evolve on the frontline.
+Moreover, and this is the crucial point for people inside government, Techvolution frees you to start solving problems.
+For most anyone, ideology dies away as soon as they see governments massive unfunded social programs, bridges and roads that desperately need repair, and especially how unhappy citizens are.
+Antagonists block practical solutions to these problems, whether it be stubborn teachers unions or corpororate lobbysists.
+When I say Left/Right politics, it's usually not politicians, but outside ideologues with a simplistic view of our world who I take aim at.
+These are the people who radicalize what is still a very good political system.

+The solution to radicalization is giving power to the frontline.
 Like voting our interests in elections, we the people on the frontline today need the freedom to decide which tool best solves a problem.
 The right and duty to evolve must trump all other considerations.
 Today old philosophies should not be our ruling philosophy simply because they weren't created with the Internet Age in mind.

 We're already starting to use digital tools to improve our lives.
 YouTube product reviews.
 Wikipedia articles.
 Cutting off cable and using Netflix.
 But there's so much more to do.
 By controlling modern tools, the middle-class is starting to take control of society's new levers of power.
 Wanting to control their lives, instead of chasing Right/Left phantoms, is the rebellion inside our mind we need to establish the Internet Age.